 - Prepare the final beds with top width 75-90 cm for two-row crops like Capsicum, Cauliflower, Cabbage and for single row make top width 45-60 cm for crops like Tomato, Brinjal, Chilli, Cucumber.

-- Put drip lateral on the bed and check they working or not.
+- Put drip lateral on the bed and check they are working or not.

 - Cover the corners of the mulch film (up to 20 cm from both mulches ends) along the bed length in soil (Tip – the darker side of mulch always facing toward soil)

-- make a hole with the help of hot pipe or stainless Steel glass.
+- make a hole with the help of a hot pipe or stainless steel glass.

 Use mulch for boosting crop yields and productivity.

 Use only quality martial and according to crop need.
-If you have any quires, suggestion, please comment.
+If you have any quires, suggestions, please comment.